yejiyang/geospatial-dataset-publishing/README.md

 - `PYGEOAPI_SERVER_URL`: The external URL where pygeoapi will be accessible.
 This is used to generate correct links in the API responses.
   - For local development: `http://localhost:5000`
   - For Kubernetes/production: Your domain, e.g., `https://your-domain.com/api`
+- `APPLICATIONINSIGHTS_CONNECTION_STRING`: Connection string to Azure Application Insights.
+If not specifies, telemetry disabled, no user statistic gathered.

 #### Frontend: